 Interesting question — and one that I can see a lot of women struggling with as daycares at work get more and more popular.
 I have a few thoughts, but am curious to see what other people say:

-- Hadley Stilwell specializes in “effortless elegance for breastfeeding mothers.” — I drooled over the brand’s pieces frequently when I was nursing, but never pulled the trigger.
+Hadley Stilwell specializes in “effortless elegance for breastfeeding mothers.” — I drooled over the brand’s pieces frequently when I was nursing, but never pulled the trigger.
 Pictured above: their Signature Jacket, only $67 — it’s machine washable, and coordinates with a number of their other items to make a suit, a twinset, and more.
-(2017 update: The brand is now available on Amazon!)
+(2020 update: The brand is now available on Amazon and sometimes on Zulily!)

-- Focus on pants + tops (or skirts + tops), unless you’re really a dress girl.
+Focus on pants + tops (or skirts + tops), unless you’re really a dress girl.
 There are a ton of nursing-friendly dresses, but this is going to be cost prohibitive.
 You can always stalk eBay or ThredUp, but with a mere three months to go, I wouldn’t spend the energy.
 A lot of the best dresses are good for both maternity and nursing, so for readers who are still pregnant and plan to nurse when they come back to work, they’re good to consider.
-Some classic styles include the Seraphine knot dress, Isabella Oliver dresses, and Japanese Weekend‘s entire “DBA” line (during, before, after).
-(Note: Sadly, Japanese Weekend closed last year, but for now you can still find their clothes at Amazon and elsewhere.)

-- Layer with cardigans.
-I think it was a combination of nursing and working from home that led me to my waterfall-cardigan obsession — I have them in literally every color.
+Layer with cardigans.
+I think it was a combination of nursing and working from home that led me to my waterfall-cardigan obsession — at one point I had them in literally every color.
 They’re generally washable and soft (for you and the baby!), they add color and an added dose of privacy, and they’ll fit regardless of what size you are.
-Some of my favorites are from pricier brands that I got on sale (Splendid, Elliott Lauren) — I’d suggest looking at the Bobeau long cardigan (pictured) to start, because they’re often on sale for around $35 and available in many colors, and the instructions usually say “hand wash.”
-(For my $.02, I would skip the extraordinarily highly-rated Bobeau one-button fleece cardigan if you’re looking for something for work — it’s very casual!)

 Ladies who nurse during working hours, what are your favorite things to wear?
 Which nursing clothes are best for work?